 What is Neurofeedback?

-Neurofeedback is a powerful non-invasive, medication-free ADHD treatment.
+Neurofeedback is a powerful non-invasive, medication-free treatment intervention for ADHD.
+Neurofeedback has shown positive clinical effects in reducing ADHD symptoms.
 Some people liken it to a gaming experience but proper neurofeedback is more like a good round of exercise.
 Think of it as a fitness workout for your brain.
 By using your mind during a neurofeedback therapy session and reinforcing your subconscious, you teach your brain to change its behavior.
-Understanding ADHD and Neurofeedback can help your child improve their mental health.

-Unlike medication, neurofeedback side effects are few and largely benign.
+Unlike stimulant medications, neurofeedback training for ADHD has a few side effects, if any, and largely benign.
 The most common side-effect is some mental fatigue, which makes sense.
 After a solid physical workout, you feel a bit fatigued.
 Naturally, if your brain experiences proper exercise, it will be tired as well.

 Instead of using mind-altering medication, Neurofeedback acts as a personal trainer for your brain waves.
 The type of waves produced by your brain changes based on whether your mind is in a focused state or not.